erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 In BeamAsm we need to achieve something similar since the load-time of a module scales almost linearly with the amount of memory it uses.
-Early BeamAsm prototypes used about double the amount of memory for code as the interpreter, while current versions use somewhere between 10-20% more.
+Early BeamAsm prototypes used about double the amount of memory for code as the interpreter, while current versions use about 10% more.
 How was this achieved?

 In BeamAsm we heavily use shared code fragments to try to emit as much code as possible as global shared fragments instead of duplicating the code unnecessarily.